Should I get my child’s eyes tested?

 In Scotland all examinations are covered by the NHS and if spectacles are required a voucher can be provided if the child is under 16 years of age or under 19 and in full time education.

 Once your child has had their eyes checked, the optician will let you know how often they need to visit.
-For many people, every two years is fine, but they may suggest your child visits every six months or every year, depending on their particular needs.
+For many people, every two years is fine, but they may suggest your child visits every six months or more regularly, depending on their particular needs.

 Did you know that a registered dispensing optician is the best person to help you get glasses spectacle’s for your child?